-The framework of the proposed WOLC-ECOC has been presented in Fig. \ref{fig:fig_visio} in the introduction section.
-For its practical use, the blocks have to be instantiated, which is the main content of this subsection.
-The training procedure of WOLC-ECOC is described in Algorithm \ref{alg:WOLC-ECOC}.
-We present the main process of Algorithm \ref{alg:WOLC-ECOC} as follows.
+The framework of WOLC-ECOC is presented in Fig. \ref{fig:fig_visio}.
+The training procedure of WOLC-ECOC is detailed in Algorithm \ref{alg:WOLC-ECOC} and described as follows.

-\textbf{Initialization.} We start with any valid ECOC $\{\M,\mathcal{C}\}$, such as 1vsALL, 1vs1, or compact code based ensembles (i.e. $Q<P$).

-\textbf{Main process.} We iterate the following two steps: \begin{enumerate}[1)~] \item The first step is to optimize the weight matrix $\W$ of the OW decoding and obtain its corresponding minimal training risk $\J_o$ by the {\it{WeightOptimization}} function, which is depicted in Section \ref{sec:calcweights}.
+WOLC-ECOC starts with any valid ECOC $\{\M,\mathcal{C}\}$ with $\mathcal{C}=\{h_1,\ldots,h_Q\}$, such as 1vsALL, 1vs1, or compact code (i.e., $Q<P$), and then iterates the following two steps: \begin{enumerate}[(i)~] \item The first step optimizes the weight matrix $\W$ of the OW decoding and obtains the minimal training risk $\J_o$ by the {\it{WeightOptimization}} function which is described in Section \ref{sec:calcweights}.

-\item The second step is to first find the top $s$ most confusing pairs of classes, denoted as $\{\m_k\}_{k=1}^{s}$, and then add the $s$ dichotomizers $\{h_k'\}_{k=1}^{s}$ that discriminate $\{\m_k\}_{k=1}^{s}$ respectively to the ECOC ensemble.
-For training $h_k'$, as presented in LC-ECOC (Algorithm \ref{chaECOC:alg:1}), two situations should be considered: If $\m_k$ does not equal to any column of $\M$, we train a new simple dichotomizer ${h_k'}^{(s)}$ as usual by the {\it{SimpleLearning}} function; otherwise, we train a complicated clustering-based dichotomizer ${h_k'}^{(c)}$ by the {\it{ClusteringBasedLearning}} function in Section \ref{sec:LC-ECOC}. \end{enumerate}
+\item The second step first finds the top $s$ most confusing pairs of classes, denoted as $\{\m_k\}_{k=1}^{s}$, and then adds all $s$ dichotomizers $\{h_k'\}_{k=1}^{s}$ that discriminate $\{\m_k\}_{k=1}^{s}$ respectively to $\mathcal{C}$.
+For training $h_k'$, as presented in LC-ECOC (Algorithm \ref{chaECOC:alg:1}), two situations should be considered: if $\m_k$ does not equal to any column of $\M$, we train a new simple dichotomizer ${h_k'}^{(s)}$ as usual by the {\it{SimpleLearning}} function; otherwise, we train a complicated clustering-based dichotomizer ${h_k'}^{(c)}$ by the {\it{ClusteringBasedLearning}} function in Section \ref{sec:LC-ECOC}. \end{enumerate}